Invest in What You Believe

-It’s worth noting that the process used to piece together our Mahfaza portfolio is actually somewhat similar to what you’d expect from an ETF, as both track a market index in its entirety instead of attempting to pick stocks and lead the market.
+It’s worth noting that the process used to piece together our Mahfaza portfolio is somewhat similar to what you’d expect from an ETF, as both tracks a market index in its entirety instead of attempting to pick stocks and lead the market.

 Does your Halal Portfolio include bonds?

 Because Islamic law prohibits interest, you will not find bonds in the WealthFace Halal portfolios.
-We have been meticulous in providing a fully observant portfolio for our clientele, and as a result, our Halal portfolios are made up entirely of equity (stocks) or a combination of stocks and sukuks.
+We have been meticulous in providing a fully observant portfolio for our clientele.
+As a result, our Halal portfolios are made up entirely of equity (stocks) or a combination of stocks and sukuks.

 Does the Halal Mahfaza portfolio involve active or passive investing?